 The dealer could continuously demand a hedge fund cash margin loans backed by securities left by the hedge fund in its prime brokerage account, under its contract with the prime broker.

-The prime broker may have to use its own cash to meet the demands of other customers on short notice since the running of prime brokerage customers can leave them with insufficient cash to be pulled from their free credit balances to meet the said demands.
+The prime broker may have to use its cash to meet the demands of other customers on short notice since the running away of prime brokerage customers can leave them with insufficient cash to be pulled from their free credit balances to meet the said demands.

-In the event that a dealer bank is perceived to have some solvency risk, the counterparty of an OTC derivative looks for opportunities to reduce its exposures to that of the dealer bank.
+If a dealer bank is perceived to have some solvency risk, the counterparty of an OTC derivative looks for opportunities to reduce its exposures to that of the dealer bank.
 The following are the mechanisms that are possible in this case scenario:

-In a section of contingencies, terms for the early termination of derivatives are included in the master swap agreements, and this includes one of the counterparties defaulting.
+Terms for the early termination of derivatives are included in the master swap agreements, and this includes one of the counterparties defaulting.

 For many years, there have been developments in the policies for prudential supervision, capital requirements, and traditional commercial banks’ failure resolutions, and they have been relatively settled.
-Policies for reducing the risks possessed by large systematically important financial institutions have had significant new attention brought to them due to the financial crisis.
+Policies for reducing the risks possessed by large systematically important financial institutions (SIFIs) have had significant new attention brought to them due to the financial crisis.

-1) Which of the following standard policy tools is NOT applicable in the treating of the social costs of bank failures?
+Which of the following standard policy tools is NOT applicable in the treating of the social costs of bank failures?

-- Regulatory supervisions and the requirements for risk-based capital
+A. Regulatory supervisions and the requirements for risk-based capital

-- Deposit insurance
+B. Deposit insurance

-- Regulatory resolutions mechanisms
+C. Regulatory resolutions mechanisms

-- Regulatory requirements guiding the departure of prime brokerage customers
+D. Regulatory requirements guiding the departure of prime brokerage customers

 The correct answer is D.